 Recent graduates have been hired by companies and agencies such as Ingram Micro, U.S. Customs Service, Crisis Services, Niagara Mohawk, People Inc., KidsPeace, Niagara County Department of Social Services, Gateway-Longview, Research Institute on Addictions, Compass House, Buffalo Urban League, Stepping Stones Learning Center, and Bailey Delavan Community Services.

 As part of the 120 credit hour requirement to earn a degree from SUNY Buffalo State, Sociology students must complete the requirements for the BA in Sociology.
-A semester-by-semester Academic Roadmap of suggested courses is available.
+Semester-by-semester Academic Roadmaps of suggested courses are available.
+2-Year Academic Roadmap 4-Year Academic Roadmap

 Minor in Sociology